sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 ### Applying Dynamic Programming to Remote Selection

 1. **Objective:** Select remotes without exceeding spawn usage while maximizing net income.
-2. **Value vs. Weight:** Net income is the value, and spawn usage is the weight.
-I usually set a buffer, so I aim for a maximum of 480 parts.
+2. **Value and Weight:** Net income is the value, and spawn usage is the weight.
+3. **Maximum Weight(Spawn time)** You can have a maximum of 500 parts.
+You have to lower this number if you want to spawn other creeps like porters.
+And it's usually good to have some buffer since it's hard to make spawning perfect.

 By applying dynamic programming, you can find the best combination of remotes.
 Here’s a simple pseudo-code example: